Frames and Foundation

 It is easier to see eggs on black foundation.
 Eggs are impossible to see in freshly drawn comb in frames without foundation.

-2. The young brood is easy to see with opaque frames.
+The young brood is easy to see with opaque frames.
 If you must find eggs, you can.
+This advantage is lost with dark comb.

-12. Plastic all in one Langstroth deeps can be cut down to mediums using a table saw.
+Plastic all in one Langstroth deeps can be cut down to mediums using a table saw.
+Subsequently, honey comb cannot be uncapped with a knife.

-16. I have found it difficult to produce any drawn comb.
-Every year I use most of my super frames to replace old brood frames.
+I have found it difficult to produce any drawn comb.
+Every year I have used most of my super frames to replace old brood frames.
 A friend overcomes this by feeding syrup in the Spring.

 Wooden frames with wax foundation

-3. Waxing plastic frames is quicker than making up frames with foundation.
+Waxing plastic frames is quicker than making up frames with foundation.
 Frames made to fit an oblong sheet of plastic foundation have gutters in the upper and lower bars.
 American frames usually have horizontal or vertical holes that need wiring.
 The wire has to be embedded in the foundation.
-An example of the frame confusion is that the correct type of frame for UK foundation is available (in 2024) from bee-equipment.co.uk.
-However, the accompanying picture suggests it is an American style frame.
-The cwynnejones.com photo is informative.
+See cwynnejones.com for frame sizes.

 The frame spacing has been increased for the purposes of the photo.